 On the ninth day of Christmas, my true love gave to me

 Don’t leave grilling, frying, or broiling food unattended.
-I know, the kids are screaming and running around, your in-laws are bothering you, someone spiked the bowl of egg-nog but leaving food unattended and you’re risking fire or worse, a dried out turkey.
+I know, the kids are screaming and running around, your in-laws are bothering you, and someone spiked the bowl of egg-nog.
+Still, leaving food unattended and you risk fire or worse, a dried out turkey.
 Also, keep your surfaces clutter free so you have somewhere to put that hot pan when you take it out.

-The good news is whether your tree is real or fake, rarely do they catch fire.
-If you are using a real one for the fresh pine air, keep it well watered and away from sources of heat.
+The good news is whether your tree is real or fake, it’s rare for them to catch fire.
+If you’re using a real one for the fresh pine air, keep it well watered and away from sources of heat.
 Never use candles on the tree.

-On the 11th day of Christmas, my true love gave to me
+On the eleventh day of Christmas, my true love gave to me

-If it’s been a while since you reviewed your home insurance, that $2000 TV you nought in ‘05 may not be worth as much.
-You can get new home insurance quotes and take an inventory of your valuables and add new items to the list.
+If it’s been a while since you reviewed your home insurance.
+That $2000 TV you bought in ‘05 may not be worth as much, anymore.
+Update your contents insurance on your home insurance policy.
 With gifts, you can take pictures of the gifts with their receipts and consider storing them in the cloud for easy access from anywhere.
 Should a fire or thief rob you of those gifts, you can make a claim with digital proof.

 You’ll also want to keep personal records – passports, birth certificates, etc. in a safe place.
 Photo backups are good here, too.
 If you can put everything in a fireproof, and locked safe, even better.

-On the 12th day of Christmas, my true love gave me to me
+On the twelth day of Christmas, my true love gave me to me

 If you’re intoxicated, best to order in.
 You’re not ruining a home-cooked meal, you’re keeping the fun times going.